Crazygaze/G4Devkit/README.md

 * Code navigation
 * Very simple debugger
 	* You can set breakpoints in C/Assembly files, and inspect the registers, but it doesn't allow watching variables.
+* Parallel compilation.
+On my machine it takes 1-2 seconds to rebuild the entire Operating System.
+Results may vary :)

 ### Known problems ###
 * Code completion sometimes causes the IDE to crash. **SAVE OFTEN**.
 This mostly happens when typing "." inside comments, as it will try code completion and trigger what it seems to be a multithreaded related bug in libclang.
 * Setting/Removing breakpoints while the process is already in the "break" state will sometimes cause it to never go past that instruction.
 Stop the debugging and remove all breakpoints.
 * The several tree controls used, such as in the Project window, Devices in the simulator, and the Server Manager will often automatically refresh and cause some annoying things when you try to click them.
 	* The Server Manager allows disabling the automatic refresh, and provides a button for explicit refresh

+### Available shortcuts ###
+* **F7** - Build workspace.
+This should compile only what changed, but not sure it's working properly at the moment.
+Since it only takes 1-2 seconds to build the entire OS on my machine, I always do a full rebuild
+* **CTRL + ALT + F7** - Full rebuild
+* **CTRL + F7** - Compile only the current file
+* **F5** - Starts the program. **Once running it, it won't let you edit code unless you detach the debugger.
+Click the big red "STOP" button on the top bar.**